 The Transition: Where did Bridemaids and Groomsmen come from?

 As Time passed the Bridesmaids and Groomsmen became less suspicious of evil spirits and the Bridesmaids and Groomsmen would dress down to pay more attention to the Bride and Groom on their wedding day.

-We are actually starting to see more Bridesmaids and Groomsmen than what we have been seeing in the past.
+Where did Bridemaids and Groomsmen come from?
+Now We are actually starting to see more Bridesmaids and Groomsmen than what we have been seeing in past real weddings.
 Closer to 12-14 (7 per person) in total than 6-8 in years past.
 Obviously, the larger the wedding, the more Bridemaids and Groomsmen are expected.
 Having your best friends and family be able to stand their with you while saying “I Do” to the Love of your life is a wonderful and exciting experience and we dont see anything changing in the near future with that.